TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 .. function:: load(file, \*, fix_imports=True, encoding="ASCII", errors="strict", buffers=None)

-   Read the pickled representation of an object from the open :term:`file object` *file* and return the reconstituted object hierarchy specified therein.
+   Read the pickled representation of an object kutoka the open :term:`file object` *file* and return the reconstituted object hierarchy specified therein.
    This is equivalent to ``Unpickler(file).load()``.